miloaisdino/showcase/concession pass calculator/README.md

 The usage of monthly concession passes is essential for these two groups as **adult fares are charged for pay-as-you-go usage** unlike school students or senior citizens.

-This offers a problem where users have to determine if their public transport usage is sufficient to make purchasing a monthly pass worthwhile.
+This offers a problem where users have to determine if their public transport usage is sufficient to make the purchase of a monthly pass worthwhile.
 Also, buying a Bus only pass with pay-as-you-go MRT usage might be cheaper than getting the MRT + Bus pass.

 ## Solution